TheBrothersCode/WarnMe/docs/features/alerts-burze-feature.md

 - Display 5 meteo alerts per page

 ### Story:
-As a user, I want to check lightning discharges for my area so that I will be known about storms in my neighborhood
+As a userEntity, I want to check lightning discharges for my area so that I will be known about storms in my neighborhood

 ### Acceptance Criteria:

-- An authorized user can view on the main page information about storms
+- An authorized userEntity can view on the main page information about storms
 - User sets coordinates of the point that will be center of area with storms by preferences page
 - User sets radius of area with storms by preferences page
 - Synchronize the retrieved information about storms to database